skeoop/skeoop.github.io/Lab13-solution.md

 ## 5. Did they review their code?

 Many students have a method like this.
 It shows they didn't bother to test their own code.
-Deduct points for this:
+Deduct a point for this:

 ```java
 public static void printValuable(List<Valuable> valuables) {